 Establish internal policies and financial review procedures

-Implement internal controls to minimize risk of error and fraud: segregation of duties for billing and approval, monthly or weekly bank reconciliations, restricted access to financial accounts.
+Implement internal controls to minimize risk of error and fraud: Segregation of duties for billing and approval, monthly or weekly bank reconciliations, restricted access to financial accounts.
 Conduct monthly financial reviews to monitor on your profit, cash flow and KPIs that are holding links back into your business.

 Keep the relationship with a tax pro That said, keep up your connections to a professional who prepares taxes ho you enjoy working with.Because it curould change. entrenched.